LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ### link to HTML elements

-There are a few possibilities to retrieve elements of an HTML page in javascript:
+There are a few possibilities to retrieve elements of an HTML page in JavaScript:

 * getElementById() : one element with a given id
 * getElementByName() : list of elements with a given name